-The 2014 National Curriculum for Science aims to ensure that all children:
+The national curriculum for Science aims to ensure that all pupils:

-- Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics
+· Scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

-- Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them
+· Understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them

-- Are equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
+· Scientific skills required to understand the uses and implications of science, today and for the future.